 Once we’ve identified any dual diagnosis concerns, we will begin to take steps to treat each disorder.
 We may yet use the aid of certain medications, depending on the scope and form of the problems.
 In addition to this, we will begin therapy so that you can learn to resolve any underlying issues, or negative and destructive thought patterns or behaviors that may perpetuate either your mental or substance use disorder.

 DBT does share some characteristics with cognitive behavioral therapy, another therapy that may be beneficial in treating dual-diagnosis.
-This in the sense that it helps to teach and direct a person towards changing learned thoughts and behaviors that can be so detrimental to a person struggling with a co-occurring disorder.
-However, despite these similarities, DBT is unique in the way that it not only teaches a person to change, but to embrace the acceptance that can be key in moving past damaging emotions, behaviors and patterns that fuel both substance use and mental health disorders.
+This is the sense that it helps to teach and direct a person towards changing learned thoughts and behaviors that can be so detrimental to a person struggling with a co-occurring disorder.
+However, despite these similarities, DBT is unique in the way that it not only teaches a person to change but to embrace the acceptance that can be key in moving past damaging emotions, behaviors, and patterns that fuel both substance use and mental health disorders.

 In addition to DBT, your addiction support team may utilize other treatments and approaches that they deem suitable for your unique needs.

 How Treatment Of Co-Occurring Disorders Helps To Prevent Relapse

 Turning Point is committed to not only helping a person to obtain sobriety but to maintaining it.
 We do this by after-care support that helps to keep a person on track and accountable while they move within their recovery.

 Relapse prevention starts foremost during rehabilitation.
 Relapse is a valid concern, one that many people struggling with addiction will face.
 It is not something that can be ignored, rather a person needs to have a skill set ready so that they can nip the threat in the bud, or cope with the situation should they fall prey to it.